+Abeba’s sterling contribution was her editing and translating of 501 hymns, and author others included in the 1997 edition of the church hymn book, Səbhat läʼamlak.
 A motivated musician, Abeba spent countless days over a period of years painstakingly reviewing and revising the hymnbook with the support of members inspired by her determination to complete the formidable task.
-Her name appears below the words of many hymns in the book, which also includes the name of her older sister Yemissrach, and in at least one case, the name of her father.
-She was a familiar figure on many a Sunday, directing the choir, playing the organ, and ensuring that all practised adequately the day before performing in front of the congregation. […] in 1994, Abeba, now a grandmother, received a Theology Certificate after completing a course of study at the EECMY Seminary in Mekanissa, Addis Ababa.”
+Her name appears below the words of more than 60 hymns in the book, which also includes the name of her older sister Yemissrach, and in at least one case, her father’s name.

 Songs in Hymnbook